ajgem/PA0_ReverseSocket/README.md

 Issues:
 - only works on localhost bc the connection is continuously refused when we try to connect.
 - Another slight issue was getting the file to close completely.
 This was due to an extra while true statement that we disregarded
+- Had to change the port to a parseable type due wanting it to be changeable

 Collaborations:
 - We collaborated with eachother when we could not get the server to work